-Midway through Lee Child’s latest in the Jack Reacher series, “Make Me,” Reacher stands facing an armed man in a doorway.
+Midway through Lee Child’s latest in the Jack Reacher series, more about “Make Me,” Reacher stands facing an armed man in a doorway.
 As is often the case in the Reacher novels—which involve, invariably, Reacher tumbling across some kind of malevolent conspiracy in the American heartland and killing everyone involved—Reacher is unarmed.
 He likes to travel light and acquires his guns on an as-needed basis.
 But the bad guy has a Ruger P-85 nine-millimetre with a nine-inch suppressor attached to the end of the barrel.
 Reacher is a giant—six feet five and built like a block of stone—and some part of his brain tells him that he’s safer in the hallway than inside the door, because the guy with the gun won’t want to shoot him in a semi-public place.
 How on earth do you move a dead, six-feet-five block of stone?
 He steps forward.
 The bad guy says, “Don’t move.”
 Reacher steps forward again.
 The bad guy says, “Back up now.”
 Reacher doesn’t, and with that act of defiance the power balance between the two of them shifts, imperceptibly, even though, by rights, it shouldn’t—and we are off once again, in what will prove to be one of many ever-escalating, ever-more-exhilarating outbreaks of bloodshed.

 Tom Cruise made a movie out of the Jack Reacher series in 2012, and has plans to do another.
 His first attempt was a critical and commercial disappointment, and it is not hard to see why.
 Cruise is a long way from a six-feet-five block of stone.
 But the deeper problem is that a movie is about action, and action, in a Reacher book, is nearly always a secondary matter.
 We know going in that Reacher will kill the bad guy through some combination of tactical brilliance and brute force.
 The pleasure is in Reacher’s moment of introspection in the millisecond before the action occurs: his silent consideration of the variables of physics, geometry, and psychology that comprise a violent encounter.
 How do you do justice to that kind of intellectualized contemplation in a movie?
 You can’t.
 I mean, come on:

-His standard procedure, such as it as, based on what had worked, for a right-handed person facing a right-handed gunman, was to drive slightly forward but mostly counterclockwise, a savage rotation from the waist, explosive, exaggerated like a dance move, with the right shoulder whipping hard around, therefore the right elbow whipping hard around, and the right hand and the right palm, the palm smacking hard against the inside of the bad guy’s wrist, and then pushing it, pushing it hard, pushing the gun out of orbit, then clamping on like a claw, the other hand meanwhile coming palm-to-palm with the gun hand, the left against his right, like dancing, like fighting over the gun, but it’s not fighting over the gun, it’s pushing the gun hand, pushing the gun hand back and buy viagra no prescription back, all the time dragging the wrist forward with the claw, until the wrist breaks and the gun drops.
+His standard procedure, such as it as, based on what had worked, for a right-handed person facing a right-handed gunman, was to drive slightly forward but mostly counterclockwise, a savage rotation from the waist, explosive, exaggerated like a dance move, with the right shoulder whipping hard around, therefore the right elbow whipping hard around, and the right hand and the right palm, the palm smacking hard against the inside of the bad guy’s wrist, and then pushing it, pushing it hard, pushing the gun out of orbit, then clamping on like a claw, the other hand meanwhile coming palm-to-palm with the gun hand, the left against his right, like dancing, like fighting over the gun, but it’s not fighting over the gun, it’s pushing the gun hand, pushing the gun hand back and back, all the time dragging the wrist forward with the claw, until the wrist breaks and the gun drops.

 Lee Child has now written twenty Jack Reacher novels.
 In each, Reacher kills roughly a dozen people—which means, if you do the math, that he’s murdered somewhere north of two hundred people in the course of his lifetime in fiction.
 That’s a lot of killing, and in “Make Me” the bodies seem to pile up faster than usual.
 For example, there is an intense set piece in a gated community outside Phoenix.
 Reacher has to confront three heavily armed bad guys aiming to do some serious damage while simultaneously protecting the hysterical family that has stumbled, for complicated reasons, into the middle of the madness.
 Reacher doesn’t have a gun, naturally.
 He has to get one from the bad guys, protect the family and kill lots of people, all in a really short period of time.
 Just working out the sequence and the angles is a tour de force of split-second calculation.
 In an ordinary airport thriller, this would be the climax.
 In “Make Me,” it’s a just a warm-up, Reacher’s version of an Olympic skater’s compulsory figures, where the contestant proves she has the basic skills to belong before getting on the with the real stuff: